mbridak/not1mm/README.md

 Fully working.

 The current state is "**ALPHA**".
-I've used it for CQ WPX SSB, and was able to work about 40 contacts and submit a cabrillo at the end.
+I've used it for CQ WPX SSB and JIDX CW, and was able to work contacts and submit a cabrillo at the end.
 I'll add contests as/if I work them.

 ## What it probably never will be